dionjwa/dionjwa.github.io/pages/resume.md

 That group closed down end of 2018.
 So most of the interesting links are now dead.

- - Currently working on [molecular simulation applications](http://molecularsimulation.bionano.autodesk.com/) and [Genetic Constructor](https://www.autodeskresearch.com/publications/genetic-constructor-online-dna-design-platform).
+ - Currently working on [molecular simulation applications](https://github.com/Autodesk/molecular-simulation-tools/) and [Genetic Constructor](https://www.autodeskresearch.com/publications/genetic-constructor-online-dna-design-platform).
  - Integrated [GSL](https://autodeskresearch.com/blog/genetic-constructor-and-gsl-best-both-worlds) into Genetic Constructor.
  - Designed and built [Docker Cloud Compute](https://github.com/dionjwa/docker-cloud-compute).
 DCC puts scalable cloud computing into the hands of scientists.
 DCC can be easily installed locally, or in the cloud (AWS), and provides a simple API for running any scientific compute jobs.
- - Integrated [Docker Cloud Compute](https://github.com/Autodesk/cloud-compute-cannon) into the [bionano molecular viewer](https://moleculeviewer.bionano.autodesk.com/), and contributed to the backend.
+ - Integrated [Docker Cloud Compute](https://github.com/Autodesk/cloud-compute-cannon) into the [Autodesk molecule viewer](https://autodeskresearch.com/projects/molecule-viewer), and contributed to the backend.
- - Developer the idea of 'Metapages': [connected webpages as applications](https://metapages.org/).
+ - Developer the idea of 'Metapages': [connected webpages as applications][metapages].

 Technology stack: Node.js, Javascript, Docker, Redis, AWS Cloudformation, Python, Haxe, React.